-To monitor Decision Service component instances from a composite application:
+To monitor decision service component instances from a composite application:

-1. Access a Decision Service component from a composite application through one of the following options:
+Access a decision service component from a composite application through one of the following options:

-Fre om the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
-In the navigator, select soa-infra .
-1. Expand soa-infra .
+From the SOA Infrastructure Menu From the SOA Folder in the Navigator 1.
+In the navigator, select soa-infra.
+1. Expand soa-infra.
 2. From the SOA Infrastructure menu, Select Home .
-2. Select a specific SOA composite application that includes a Decision Service component.
+2. Select a specific SOA composite application that includes a decision service component.
 3. Click Deployed Composites tab.
-4. In the Composite table, select a specific SOA composite application that includes a Decision Service component.
+4. In the Composite table, select a specific SOA composite application that includes a decision service component.